laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 _Sweeps on attacker health for Step in game holding defender health constant_ {:center}

-At some health disadvantage, the attacker gets _desperate_.
-The attacker forgoes the mostly safe option of doing step in 4 (which only leads to a switch game for the defender if blocked), for a coin flip between the low step in 3 which gives frame advantage for the attacker if hit and the mid step in 2 which leads to a high damage combo if hit or the mid step in 1+2 which gives the turn back to the attacker even if blocked.
+At some point, the attacker completely changes the plan.
+The attacker forgoes the mostly safe option of doing step in 4, which can't lead to a combo for either the attacker or defender.
+Insetead, the attacker opts for a coin flip between the low step in 3 which gives frame advantage for the attacker if hit and the mid step in 2 which leads to a high damage combo if hit or the mid step in 1+2 which gives the turn back to the attacker even if blocked.
 The problem with all of these options for the attacker is that every single one of them leads to the attacker being comboed if the defender guesses correctly!
-It's the definition of a high risk/high reward game.
+It's the very definition of a high risk/high reward game.

-The interesting thing is that the defender barely changes the strategy even as the attacker switches to the high risk/high reward strategy. they're more than willing to let the attacker hang themselves, probably because the odds of this game are in the defender's favor in these health advantages.
-The increase of the defender jabbing at 5 health is probably just due to the jab hitting being an instant win for the defender at that point.
+The interesting thing is that the defender barely changes the strategy even as the attacker switches to the high risk/high reward strategy.
+The defender is more than willing to let the attacker hang themselves, probably because the odds of this game are in the defender's favor in these health advantages.
+The increase of the defender jabbing at 5 health for the attacker is probably just due to the jab hitting being an instant win for the defender at that point.

 ### Time pressure can also lead to taking higher risks